chaolinhan/chaolinhan/README.md

 A math student, a photographer and an idle soul

 - 🔭  I’m currently working on computational Byesian inference
-- 🌱  I’m currently learning job-hunting
+- 🌱  I’m currently learning to live a good schedule
 - 👯  I’m looking to collaborate on funny and stupid projects
-- 🤔  I’m looking for help with getting interesting
+- 🤔  I’m looking for further education or challenging job opportunities
-- 💬  ask me about photography and algorithm
+- 💬  ask me about geek ideas
 - 📫  how to reach me: chaolinhan@gmail.com
-- ⚡ fun fact: critical thinking is all we intended to develop from a childhood, however after many studpuid things happened you will stil find still there hardly exist it.
+- ⚡ fun fact: critical thinking is all we intended to develop from a childhood, however after many studpuid things happened you will still find there hardly exist it.